GSA/fedramp-gov/_posts/2016-02-16-updated-frequently-asked-questions.md

 ---
 title: Updated Frequently Asked Questions
-layout: blog-list
 permalink: /updated-frequently-asked-questions/
 body-class: page-blog
+image: /assets/img/blog-images/Blog_02262018.png
+author: FedRAMP
+layout: blog-page
 ---

-The FedRAMP PMO has added eight additional [Frequently Asked Questions (FAQs)](https://www.fedramp.gov/resources/faqs/) to the FedRAMP.gov website.
+The FedRAMP PMO has added eight additional [Frequently Asked Questions (FAQs)](https://www.fedramp.gov/faqs/) to the FedRAMP.gov website.
 We took these questions from your emails and inquiries into the FedRAMP’s requirements and process.

 Here are the new FAQs: